 While I think it is an excellent addition to these pants that there is a provision for adding armor, the loose fitting design of this style of pants might lessen the effectiveness of armor placed in them.

-The Kevlar reinforcing the Sliders 4.0 Cargo pants should provide the wearer with very good abrasion resistance.
-The cotton outer shell would likely disappear quickly in a slide on pavement but the Kevlar feels thick and is an effective barrier between the asphalt and skin.
+The aramid fiber reinforcing the Sliders 4.0 Cargo pants should provide the wearer with very good abrasion resistance.
+The cotton outer shell would likely disappear quickly in a slide on pavement but the aramid fiber feels thick and is an effective barrier between the asphalt and skin.

 I would have liked to see some pockets for hip armor but this isn’t common to these types of pants.
 If it was included though, it would be an excellent addition.

 The absence of zippers or other types of closures on the leg openings means that it is easy enough to have these hemmed to suit your preference, which I intend to do now that the review is complete.

 I’m pleased to say that after riding in them, sitting at my desk at work, and just general moving about throughout the day that the Sliders 4.0 Cargo Motorcycle Riding pants feel just as good as any other cotton pants I own, save for one minor issue.

 Conversely, placing armor in the pockets might keep these spots from laying up against the skin.
 Either way it’s a minor issue in my opinion.